hasanmoudud/geocompr/main.md

 Hence, starting from the origin, we can easily access and modify each single cell by either using the ID of a cell  (Figure  \@ref(fig:raster-intro-plot):B) or by explicitly specifying the rows and columns.
 This matrix representation avoids storing explicitly the coordinates for the four corner points (in fact it only stores one coordinate, namely the origin) of each cell corner as would be the case for rectangular vector polygons.
 This and map algebra makes raster processing much more efficient and faster than vector data processing.
-However, in contrast to vector data, a raster cell can only hold a single value.
+However, in contrast to vector data, the cell of one raster layer can only hold a single value.
 The value might be numeric or categorical (Figure  \@ref(fig:raster-intro-plot):C).

 <div class="figure" style="text-align: center">